aratare-tech/emperor-chess/README.md

 ### Attack Point (AP)
 - `AP` determines how strong each piece is.
 The higher the number, the stronger it is.
 It is used to weild both `assault` (taking other piece) and `active defense` (blocking other pieces from attacking).
 - A chess piece can only take the opponent's piece _if_ it has equal or greater `AP`.
 You cannot take the opponent's piece if your piece has less `AP`.
 - Taking a piece will cause `exhaustion`, which means it will decrease the `AP` of the victor by the amount of `AP` of the fallen piece.
 For example, if piece A with `AP` of 3 takes down piece B with `AP` of 1, A will be left with 2 `AP`.
 This lasts for _**3**_ rounds.
-Consecutive will reset the round counter.
+Consecutive attacks will reset the round counter.
 - The rule above is also applied when your piece is moved to a location within the striking distance of a opponent's piece.
 The opponent cannot take your piece if their piece's `AP` is lower than yours.
 This is called `active defense` because you don't need to run away like in King Chess.
 - Taking a piece with the same `AP` will cause `mutual destruction`, which mean _both_ pieces will be destroyed.
 - Both `assault`, `active defense` and `mutual destruction` are also applicable to checks and checkmates.
 I.e. you cannot take the king if you have less `AP`.

 ### Influence Point (IP)
 - `IP` allows specialisation of a piece.
 For example, a pawn can specialise in spear, sword or arrow.
-- Specialisation is changable, i.e. a pawn can specialise in sword after specialising in spear.
 - Specialisation will cost an amount of `IP` and can alter the chess piece's `AP`.
-More details on specialisation later.
+More details on [specialisation here](#specialisation).
 - `IP` is incremented for each piece every _**5**_ turns.

 ## Turn